xolvio/md-blog/README.md

  * Customizable styling with the ability to add your own classes to elements!
  * Publish / Unpublish / Archive / Unarchive workflows
  * I18n Support: the blog engine can be configured to work in any language
+ * Send email to registered users when a new post is published

 [Try the demo site](http://md-blog.meteor.com)